Trisagion: Modifications in history

 Various additions or modifications made to the Trisagion at certain points in history have been the subject of considerable controversy.
-According to Pseudo-Zacharias Rhetor, the phrase 'who wast crucified for us' was added to it by Eustathius of Antioch to combat the Arians, although this is dismissed by some scholars.
-It was more likely written during the time of Peter the Fuller who enforced its use as a sort of "test of orthodoxy against Nestorianism".
+According to Pseudo-Zacharias Rhetor, the phrase 'who wast crucified for us' was added to it by Patriarch Eustathius of Antioch to combat the Arians, although this is dismissed by some scholars.
+It was more likely written during the time of non-Chalcedonian Patriarch of Antioch Peter the Fuller who enforced its use as a sort of "test of orthodoxy against Nestorianism".
 Those who understood the hymn as being addressed to the Trinity (such as John of Damascus) censured Peter for propagating the teaching of the Theopaschites.
 Emperor Anastasius I's attempt to adopt the addition in 512 at Constantinople resulted in a riot.

-Whether the Trisagion is to be understood as addressed to the Holy Trinity or addressed to God the Son has been a matter of contention, particularly between those who approved of the council of Chalcedon and those who were against it.
-But, in light of widespread adoption of the hymn with the above addition ('who wast crucified for us'), Calandion, Bishop of Antioch, sought to allay the controversy surrounding it by prefixing the words 'Christ, King'.
+Whether the Trisagion is to be understood as addressed to the Holy Trinity or addressed to God the Son has been a matter of contention, particularly between Chalcedonians and non-Chalcedonians.
+But, in light of widespread adoption of the hymn with the above addition ('who wast crucified for us'), Calandion, Chalcedonian Bishop of Antioch, sought to allay the controversy surrounding it by prefixing the words 'Christ, King'.
 This had the effect of making the hymn refer directly to the incarnate Word: Holy God, Holy and Strong, Holy and Immortal, Christ, King, who was crucified for us, have mercy on us.
 Though perhaps well intended, this effort at emendation was ultimately rejected.

-Later Severus, who was the Non-Chalcedonian Patriarch of Antioch, wrote to prove the correct ascription of the hymn to the Son of God, and made the use of the emended version standard in his diocese.
+Later Severus, who was the Non-Chalcedonian Patriarch of Antioch, made the use of the longer version standard in his diocese.